JayRichh/cv-project/README.md

 ### Requirements:

   * Create and impliment various components to construct the app
-  * Buttons to handle data manipulation
+  * Break down the components to various sections on the CV, provide live view of editing progress

 ## Scope Creep: